TheWorldAvatar/RAG/README.md

 8) Open Protégé.
 9) Open the edited TTL file.
 10) Click on the bottom right icon in the status bar in order to view the log.
 Any errors will be shown there.

+Independently or in addition, you may also want to use `graphanalysis.py`.